 Photo by Daniel Wols

 Pinus heldreichii 'Irish Bell' — a mature specimen at the ACS Reference Garden at Oregon Garden, Silverton.
+OR.

 Photo by Kigi Nursery, Inc.